ChemAxon/cchecker-load-test/README.md

 ## About ##

 This project is aimed to run load tests over the integration API.
-A job can run it [here](https://jcbci.chemaxon.com/view/CCheck/job/CCheck%20-%20Run%20-%20Load%20test/).

 In the end it generates a load report in HTML.